shauninman/MinUI/skeleton/EXTRAS/README.txt

 ----------------------------------------
 Remove Loading.pak (Miyoo A30-only)

 This pak removes the "LOADING" text that appears between the boot logo and the main interface when powering on.
 It requires patching nand memory to modify the otherwise read-only root file system.
 It takes around 5 minutes to complete.
-Please be patient and do not power off the device.
+While not required it is a very good idea to be connected to power while performing this operation.
+Please be patient and do not power off the device before it completes.